suzuki-shunsuke/lambuild/docs/lambda-configuration.md

 ### hook.config

-If `.config` is a directory, files on the directory are treated as configuration files and procceeded in parallel, which means builds are run in parallel.
+If `.config` is a directory, files in the directory are treated as configuration files and procceeded in parallel, which means builds are run in parallel.
-The file extensiono of configuration file must be `.yml` or `.yaml`, otherwise the file is ignored.
+The file extension of configuration file must be `.yml` or `.yaml`, otherwise the file is ignored.

 ### hook.service-role

-If CodeBuild Service Role has strong permission, dangerous code can be run in CI of pull requests.
+If CodeBuild Service Role has strong permissions, dangerous code can be run in CI of pull requests.
-`lambuild` supports to configure Service Role per hook, so we can use restricted Service Role for pull requests.
+`lambuild` supports configuring Service Role per hook, so we can use restricted Service Role for pull requests.

 e.g.